-Based on FE robust result real GDP of Nepal is positively related to dependent variable trade balance but there is no sign of statistical significance, whereas real GDP of trade partner county is negatively related to trade balance of Nepal with statistical significance at 5 percent level.
+Based on FE robust result real GDP of Nepal is positively related to dependent variable trade balance but there is no sign of statistical significance.
+Whereas real GDP of trade partner county is negatively related to trade balance of Nepal with statistical significance at 5 percent level.
 The result implies that if real GDP of partner countries increase by 1 percent, the trade balance decreases by 9310.74 thousands of USD.
 Nepal imports more and exports less as real GDP of trade partner country increases.
-Khan and Hossain (2010) investigated bilateral trade balance of Bangladesh and found similar result as of Nepal, that the coefficient of relative GDP is negative i.e. -2.29 and highly significant implying trade balance of Bangladesh.
+Khan and Hossain (2010) investigated bilateral trade balance of Bangladesh and found similar result as of Nepal, that the coefficient of relative GDP is negative i.e. -2.29 and highly significant implying trade balance of Bangladesh deteriorates when GDP of partner countries increases relatively more than that of Bangladesh.
 The population of Nepal and trade partner is negative related to trade balance with no statistical significance.
 Economic freedom of Nepal is positively related whereas economic freedom of partner country is negatively related, but both show no statistical significance.